unovue/radix-vue/docs/content/meta/ComboboxRoot.md

     'required': false
   },
   {
+    'name': 'by',
+    'description': '<p>Use this to compare objects by a particular field, or pass your own comparison function for complete control over how objects are compared.</p>\n', 'type': 'string | ((a: AcceptableValue, b: AcceptableValue) => boolean)', 'required': false
+  },
+  {
     'name': 'defaultOpen',
     'description': '<p>The open state of the combobox when it is initially rendered. &lt;br&gt; Use when you do not need to control its open state.</p>\n', 'type': 'boolean',